dataliterate/designtools-hackday-visual-creator/README.md

 hackathon@precious-forever.com

 ## Copyright (how do we integrate?)
-we need a short disclaimer: IP of results remains copyright of authors, but we kindly ask to share all created plugins with the community
+we need a short disclaimer: IP of results remains copyright of authors, but we kindly ask to share all created extensions with the community

 ## Code of Conduct (how do we integrate?)
 - could be an idea…